-Bits Field name Function Туре Default state Description 7 to 0 VDLP Volatile Data Learning Pattern Volatile value of the Data Learning Pattern (DLP) to the outputs.
-The VDLP may be changed by the host during system
+Bits Field name Function Туре Default state Description 7 to 0 VDLP Volatile Data Learning Pattern Volatile value of Volatile copy of the NVDLP used to enable and deliver the Data Learning Pattern (DLP) to the outputs.
+The VDLP may be changed by the host during system operation.

-11.5 Initial delivery state
+11.6 Initial delivery state